-Grassroots advocacy campaigns revolve around issues that directly affect individuals.
-This means that participants of your movement are highly motivated to get on the ground and find a way to solve the problem.
+Grassroots advocacy campaigns revolve around issues that directly affect you individually or collectively.
+This means that your movement’s participants are highly motivated.
+They are ready to get on the ground and find a way to solve the problem.

 Do you have an issue in your mind that you want to resolve?

-This article takes you through the steps to get started on your grassroots advocacy campaign.
-We discuss volunteer organizing, community engagement, using the right tools, and strategy development for the success of your grassroots campaign.
+This article takes you through the steps to get started with your grassroots advocacy campaign.

 Identify your cause